 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

 The SUNY at Fredonia neighborhood stands out for having an average per capita income lower than 98.6% of the neighborhoods in the United States.
-Also of note is NeighborhoodScout's research finding that the SUNY at Fredonia neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
-In a nation where approximately 1 in 4 children are living in poverty, the SUNY at Fredonia community truly stands out from the rest in this regard.
+In a nation where 1 out of every 4 children lives in poverty, the SUNY at Fredonia neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 Also, one of the really interesting characteristics about the SUNY at Fredonia neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 0.5% of college-friendly places to live in the state of New York.